ShapeOfMatter/choreography/README.md

 - [x] Gathers views during evaluation.
 - [x] Gathers output for each party.
 - [x] Typechecking yields dimensions of input (and output and views)
-  - This is cludgy; it's done in the python semantics, which is a dumb place to keep it.
 - [ ] Typechecking yields party list.